8LWXpg/ptr/README.md

 ptr add GitHubRepo 8LWXpg/PowerToysRun-GitHubRepo
 ```

 A config file will be created at `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins\version.toml`.
-It's not required, but you can manually modify it if desired.
+While not necessary, you can manually modify it if desired.
 For the generated config structure, refer to [`test.toml`](./test/test.toml).

 Check result with `list`: